NLeSC/collab-demos/demos/shico/README.md

 # Further reading

-- Project website
+- Project [website] on esciencecenter.nl
-- Browse the code on Github
+- Project [video] on vimeo.com
-- A screencast of the demo on Vimeo
+- A screencast [video] of the demo on vimeo.com
+- Browse [the code] on github.com
-- pitch presentations on sharepoint
+- Pitch presentations on [sharepoint]
+- Follow-up project [THE_PROJECT]
-- TODO
+- other item